HOUSTON GREASE TRAP SERVICES

 What are grease traps?

 Whether you are deep frying, marinating, or barbecuing, commercial-scale cooking generates pounds of FOGS (fats, oil, grease, and solids) on a weekly basis.
 While some of it can be scraped off directly from broilers and pans, most end up staying on dishes and making their way into the dishwasher, where they eventually wash off alongside water and soap.

 A grease trap is a small container, either hidden beneath your sink or underground that is meant to catch FOGS as they go down the drain.
-This prevents them from simply being poured onto the sewage system, where they would potentially damage pipes and could leak into the water supply.
+This prevents them from simply being poured into the sewage system, where they can potentially damage pipes and leak into the water supply.

 This is a bad idea.
 The purpose of a grease trap is to separate the FOGS that are mixed in with water and leftover foods and to temporarily collect it until it can be properly disposed of.
 Pouring thick grease directly on top of them can clog them or prevent them from catching the next batch of oil.
-It can also overload them and cause you to place an emergency call.
+It can also overload them and cause you to be forced into placing an emergency call for service.

 Yes, they are.
 In the City of Houston, the water supply relies on large amounts of grease to be filtered out before they have any chance to leak onto the general water and sewage supply.
 This is why they are considered mandatory in all commercial, licensed, or shared kitchens.
 Furthermore, this also means that their operation and maintenance is subject to the city’s regulations and specifications.
 Not meeting them is grounds for losing your license!

 How do Houston grease traps work?